Eylül Aytan

 Eylül (she/her) is a writer who lives between Milan and İstanbul.
 After studying Media and Visual Arts at Koç University and completing an internship at Thomson Reuters, she began pursuing a career in journalism.
 Since university, Eylül has been actively writing for various magazines on intersectional environmentalist feminism.

-Eylül (she/her) is a writer who lives between Milan and İstanbul.
-After studying Media and Visual Arts at Koç University and completing an internship at Thomson Reuters, she began pursuing a career in journalism.
-Since university, Eylül has been actively writing for various magazines on intersectional environmentalist feminism.
-She currently works as a remote writer for Thred.
-Eylül firmly believes that no issue is more urgent than another, and in her writings for Thred, she centers her own experiences and those of the people around her.
-Therefore, although there won’t be a restriction on topics, she seems likely to focus especially on developments from Turkey and the Middle East.
+Eylül (she/her) is a writer living between Milano and İstanbul.
+She studied Media and Visual Arts at Koç University and completed a master’s degree in The Art and the Industry of Narration at Cattolica University.
+After an internship at Thomson Reuters, she began pursuing a career in journalism.
+Since her university years, Eylül has been contributing to various magazines, often writing on intersectional environmentalist feminism.
+Eylül firmly believes that no issue is more urgent than another, and in her writings for Thred, she centers her own experiences and those of the people around her – predominantly in Türkiye, North Africa, and Southwest Asia.

 Latest Stories from Eylül